JSchne3/GenArtsShop/README.md

 # GenArtsShop
 Basic E-Commerce web App.
 All products used for demonstration credit to https://twitter.com/sweetcreamarts

+Created using the MERN tech stack.
+MongoDB, Express, React/ Redux, and Node.js

 Note to self: Revisit this in the future with the following improvements. . .
 > Product subsection/ style/ pricing connections.
 > Streamline checkout process.